Near Glasgow

 6. Deaconsbank — £14–£22

-Glasgow Life muni tucked behind Rouken Glen park.
-Flat, walkable, slightly tired in parts but honest about it.
+Tucked behind Rouken Glen park on the south side.
+Council-managed, flat, walkable, slightly tired in parts but cheap.
 A par-3 course for beginners next door if you want to practise first.
+Verify hours before driving — the Glasgow muni estate has been in flux.

 7. Cathkin Braes — £25–£35

-A James Braid hilltop design with views over Glasgow that justify the drive alone.
-Members' club with weekday visitor rates that are a steal.
+Members' club founded 1888, on a hilltop above Rutherglen with views over Glasgow that justify the drive alone.
+Weekday visitor rates are a steal for the moorland character.
 Bring a jumper — the elevation means the wind finds you.

 8. Williamwood — £55–£70 (visitor)